Towards a Quantitative Theory of Digraph-Based Complexes and its Applications in Brain Network Analysis: Directed Flag Complexes of Digraphs

 An important topological invariant associated with a simplicial complex is the \textit{Euler characteristic}, which can be defined in terms of Betti numbers as follows.

 \begin{definition} The \textit{Euler characteristic} of $\mathcal{X}$ is defined as the alternating sum of its Betti numbers:

 \end{definition}

-\begin{remark} As commented in Subsection \ref{sec:dfc}, when a digraph has double-edges and they are taken into account, the corresponding directed flag complex is a semi-simplicial set, and then the corresponding formalism must be applied (see Observation \ref{flag-semi-simp}).
-In this case, the homologies might be different from those obtained when double-edges are ignored. \end{remark}
+\begin{remark} As commented in Subsection \ref{sec:dfc}, when a digraph has double edges, and they are taken into account, the corresponding directed flag complex is a semi-simplicial set, and then the corresponding formalism must be applied (see Observation \ref{flag-semi-simp}).
+In this case, the homologies might be different from those obtained when double edges are ignored. \end{remark}

 Furthermore, as previously mentioned, many real-world networks are weighted, so it would be interesting to take weights into account when calculating homologies.
 Dawson \citep{Dawson} proposed a generalization of the boundary map for weighted simplicial complexes, and later other authors proposed other generalizations based on Dawson's first proposal \citep{Ren, Wu-2021}.
 Below, we present the \textit{weighted $n$-th boundary map}, as proposed by Dawson, for a weighted directed flag complex $(\mathcal{X}, \widetilde{\omega})$, which is a direct modification of the formula (\ref{eq:boundary-map}):